zmercedes/UnityMultiplayerGame/readme.md

 ### Network
 - Created a custom network manager that handles server creation/joining with a UI.
-- Not destroyed on load, so keeps a canvas as a child object across all scenes.
-This allows the UI to have consistent access to network functions.
+- Single object that persists through scene loading.
-- Waits on server to be up and generated to spawn players.
+- Waits on server to be up and generated to present character select screen.

 ### Procedurally Generated Map
 - Generates a different map every time server starts.